-Attorney Zeigler commented that the Public Hearing was held and the SEQR approved, so this resolution will authorize the IDA to move forward with all the documents to be amended and restated to close the deal.
+Attorney Zeigler commented that the Public Hearing was held and the SEQR approved, this resolution will authorize the IDA to move forward with all the documents to be amended and restated to close the deal.
 There is no PILOT on this project, the financial assistance is in the form of sales tax and mortgage recording tax exemptions.

 On a motion by Treasurer Ward and seconded by Secretary Ryan and carried, to adopt Approving Resolution Amending 25 Tibbits Avenue LLC 2023 Project.
 All ayes.